alaahag/c_wait/README.md

 <b>CONNECT_TYPE</b>="all"
 ```

-For more help, read the source-code comments.
+(For more help, read the source-code comments)
 <br>
 ./c_wait --help